luke-r-mills/luke-r-mills.github.io/_posts/2022-12-22-analysing-a-dirt-cheap-router.md

   - Debug Interfaces
   - RTOS
   - Hardware
 tagline: "Is it possible for a router that costs as much as a typical takeaway to also provide adequate security?
-In this article, we explore the security features of the least expensive router found on Aliexpress and aim to find the answer." excerpt : "Can a cheap router provide good security?
+In this series of blogs, we investigate the level of security provided by the least expensive router found on Aliexpress.
+First of all, lets look at what we are working with, and try and get some firmware." excerpt : "Can a cheap router provide good security?
 This article investigates by examining the security features of the least expensive router on Aliexpress."
 header:
   teaser: /assets/images/analysing_a_dirt_cheap_router/mcu.jpg